 Discover the best coding for girls platforms

 Here's a list of some great platforms that put diversity, especially when it comes to getting more girls into coding, at the forefront of their educational mission.

 We believe passionately in the importance of computer science education for all kids K-12, and recognize that many skills necessary for propelling a student through our modern age simply aren't getting the attention they deserve in a traditional school setting.
 Coding isn't just some dry elective reserved for niche and poorly conveyed programs.
 Coding is for everyone, should be fun to learn, and is just as important for a well-rounded education as Math or English.

-What they offer: Live online small group computer science classes and free coding tutorials
+What they offer: Live online small group computer science classes, coding camps, and free coding tutorials

 Ages: Grades K-12